rooseveltframework/roosevelt/README.md

 ---

 There is plenty of opportunity to help improve Roosevelt if you're interested in lending a hand.
 If you'd like to help, take a look at the [open issues](https://github.com/kethinov/roosevelt/issues?state=open) and submit a pull request!

-License
-===

-All original code in Roosevelt is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
-Commercial and noncommercial use is permitted with attribution.